ue22-p24/backend-flask-chatapp-steps/readme.md

-# create a table for messages
+# POST /api/messages to create a message